-Tropical Coffee Landscapes should all be shade grown soon with native and productive canopy trees, in order to avert climate change negative impacts over coffee plantations.
-The resulting coffee forest engineered by The Ecotropics group is a three story agroecosystem and productive shade aimed to adapt and mitigate climate change.
-But, why is structural and functional shade so important for us?
+Tropical Coffee Landscapes should widely be shade grown soon with native and productive canopy trees, in order to avert climate change negative impacts over coffee plantations.
+The resulting coffee forest engineered by The Ecotropics Group is a three story agroecosystem, biodiverse, and productive shade aimed to adapt and mitigate climate change.
+But, why is this structural and functional shade sheer important for us?
 Standing on one of Colombia’s coffee-covered hillsides, it is not difficult to understand its relevance.
-At these higher elevations the sun’s rays radiate peak high levels of intense ultraviolet light; tropical downpours soak the earth in a matter of minutes; driving winds, and occasional frost, envelop misty mountains.
+At these higher elevations the sun’s rays radiate peak high levels of intense ultraviolet light; tropical downpours soak soils in a matter of minutes; driving heavy winds, and occasional frost, triggering flash floods and disaters.
 Faced with these elements, coffee shrubs need to be safeguarded.
 Although most coffee grown around the world is cultivated without any shade cover, the shade structure of farms throughout Colombia varies in complexity; from shade composed of several species to more diverse systems that replicate the stories of a native forest as well as incorporating fruit trees, hardwoods, and epiphytes like bromeliads and orchids.